Mon – Sun: 24/7 Plumbing

 Common Exclusions to Be Aware Of

 Any pre-existing issues or indications of long-term, gradual damage will jeopardise your claim eligibility.
 Focus your claim on documenting sudden, accidental damage aligned with covered perils.
-Being aware of common exclusions helps set proper expectations for coverage.
+Being aware of standard exclusions helps set proper expectations for coverage.

 Tips for Getting Claims Approved